Underwritten by New York Life Insurance Company

-With the IMS Group 10–Year Level Term Life Insurance Plan, members may be able to lock in the financial security provided by term life insurance—at a price that’s GUARANTEED to remain the same for a full 10 years, and with a high benefit level that’s GUARANTEED to remain level, while you’re covered under the plan.
+With the IMS Group 10–Year Level Term Life Insurance, members may be able to lock in the financial security provided by term life insurance—at a price that’s GUARANTEED to remain the same for a full 10 years, and with a high benefit level that’s GUARANTEED to remain level, while you’re covered under the policy.

 The U.S. (except OR, SD and territories) and Puerto Rico.

 View the Forms section and download a no–obligation application and brochure containing detailed information and provisions, including costs, exclusions, limitations, and terms of coverage.